 - 7. The Positive Trait Thesaurus: A Writer’s Guide to Character Attributes (Writers Helping Writers Series, Book 3)

-- 8. The Thinker’s Thesaurus: Sophisticated Alternatives to Common Words (by Peter Meltzer)
+- 8. The Thinker’s Thesaurus: Sophisticated Alternatives to Common Words

 - 9. The Negative Trait Thesaurus: A Writer’s Guide to Character Flaws (Writers Helping Writers Series, Book 2)